Topic: Worship. Categories: Experience God> Know God>

 indeed it came to pass, when the trumpeters and singers were as one, to make one sound to be heard in praising and thanking the Lord, and when they lifted up their voice with the trumpets and cymbals and instruments of music, and praised the Lord, saying: “For He is good, For His mercy endures forever,” that the house, the house of the Lord, was filled with a cloud, so that the priests could not continue ministering because of the cloud; for the glory of the Lord filled the house of God.

 When God’s people came together as one, out of the revelation that God ‘is good and His mercy endures forever’, the glory of the Lord filled the house of God.
-The priest’s could no longer minister because of the cloud.
-How glorious was this moment.

-the tabernacle of meeting
+the tabernacle of meeting and worship

 Exodus 40:34-35 Then the cloud covered the tabernacle of meeting, and the glory of the Lord filled the tabernacle.
 And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the Lord filled the tabernacle.